 State law [G.S.
-159-30(c)] authorizes the Authority to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States, obligations of the State of North Carolina, bonds and notes of any North Carolina local government or public authority, obligations of certain non-guaranteed federal agencies, certain high-quality issues of commercial paper and bankers' acceptances, and the North Carolina Capital Management Trust Government Portfolio (NCCMT), an SEC-registered (2a-7) government money market fund, is measured at amortized cost, which is the NCCMT's share price.
-The NCCMT-Term Portfolio's securities are valued at fair value.
+159-30(c)] authorizes the Authority to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States, obligations of the State of North Carolina, bonds and notes of any North Carolina local government or public authority, obligations of certain non-guaranteed federal agencies, certain high-quality issues of commercial paper and bankers' acceptances, and the North Carolina Capital Management Trust (NCCMT), a SEC-registered (2a-7) government money market mutual fund, is measured at fair value.